Elastic Metal - Concepts

 Tags

-Tags allow you to organize your resources.
-This gives you the possibility of sorting and filtering your cloud assets in any organizational pattern of your choice, which in turn helps you arrange, control and monitor your cloud resources.
-You can assign as many tag as you want to each Scaleway product.
+Tags allow you to organize your resources by sorting and filtering your cloud assets in any organizational pattern you choose.
+This helps you arrange, control, and monitor your cloud resources.
+You can assign as many tags as you want to each Scaleway product.